HBO mulls moving 'Veep' production from Maryland over taxes

 The state has not earmarked tax credits toward the next season, she said.

 In November, Maryland lawmakers proposed ending the tax credits in 2016.
-In a report, they said the programme was too costly to taxpayers and filming production brought little economic benefits.
+In a report, they said the program was too costly to taxpayers and filming production brought little economic benefits.

 The report said the state had given $62.5 million in tax credits to film and television productions since 2012.
 Of that amount, $60.2 million had gone to "Veep" and to "House of Cards," the Washington political thriller starring Kevin Spacey and Robin Wright.